 Belyuen Community Government Council is committed to pursuing constitutional and electoral boundary reform that supports the long-term sustainability of the Council and the Belyuen community.
-In 2019, the Council invited widespread community consultation on the potential future amalgamation with the Coomalie Community Government Council.
+In 2019, the Council invited widespread community consultation on the potential future amalgamation with neighboring Councils.
 A combined working group was formed and a proposal was presented to the Minister in late 2019.